How to Become a Private School Teachers, Vacancies, Requirements, Salary, Career Info

 Private School Teacher Education Requirements:

 A bachelor’s degree is the minimum educational demand for a private school teacher.
 Personal schools usually prefer to hire graduates with either a 4-year subject degree or experience in a specialized field, like history or arithmetic.
 Several personal schools provide fellowships or internships to qualified candidates once they graduate from college.
 Fellows and interns complete on-the-job coaching, learn the specific teaching theory of the school and are supervised by fellow teachers.

 Some Private Schools need a state teaching license or other specialized certification.
 Certain personal Catholic schools need a 2-year course of study focused on principles of Catholic education, completion of a teaching internship and apply of the Catholic faith before one will earn a certification to show in Catholic schools. schools with specific philosophies, like Waldorf or Montessori Schools, conjointly require further Waldorf or Montessori teacher education and training.
 It’s important to analyze the school of interest to determine whether a specific degree, certification or training is needed.

 Private School Teachers tend to earn lower salaries than their public-school counterparts.
 However, the U.S. Bureau of Labor Statistics reported that the conjointly tend to possess fewer students in their classes and additional autonomy in setting educational and behavioral standards for his or her students.

-The National Center for Education Statistics reported that the average base salaries for public and private school academics at elementary and secondary schools were $53,070 and $40,200, respectively for the 2011-2012 year.
+The National Center for Education Statistics reported that the average base salaries for public and private school academics at elementary and secondary schools were Rs.53,070 and Rs.40,200, respectively.